ripytide/metapac/README.md

 # Default: true
 flatpak_default_systemwide = true

+# Whether to default to installing cargo packages with the --locked option.
+# Default: false
+cargo_default_locked = true

 # Whether to use the [hostname_groups] config table to decide which
 # group files to use or to use all files in the groups folder.
 # Default: false